0day-ci/linux/Documentation/RCU/whatisRCU.rst

 operations and ordering, such as the list_for_each_entry_rcu() macro used in the previous section.

-A more focused view of the reference counting behaviour is that, between rcu_read_lock() and rcu_read_unlock(), any reference taken with rcu_dereference() on a pointer marked as ``__rcu`` can be treated as though a reference-count on that object has been temporarily increased.
+A more focused view of the reference counting behavior is that, between rcu_read_lock() and rcu_read_unlock(), any reference taken with rcu_dereference() on a pointer marked as ``__rcu`` can be treated as though a reference-count on that object has been temporarily increased.